 Pearson’s PHR exam prep course is available for a one-time fee of $120.

 Best for Self-Paced Learning : Distinctive HR

 Distinctive HR was created in 1996 by David Siler, a leader in Human Resources, to help students prepare for HR exams with multiple learning resources, including textbooks, audio files, videos, lectures, flashcards, and quizzes.
 We chose it as the best for self-paced learning since it offers a variety of exam prep resources students can use to build their own study plan.

-Distinctive HR’s 2020 PHR/SPHR Self-Study Course is available either as a printed manual with audio and video CDs or as a download with printable PDFs and downloadable videos and audio files.
-Both courses are compatible with Windows, Mac, and Linux systems.
+Distinctive HR’s 2021 HR Certification Self-Study Course is available either as a printed manual or as a downloadable PDF.
+Both options come with audio and video files as well as flashcards.
+And both courses are compatible with Windows, Mac, and Linux systems.

-Distinctive HR’s 2020 PHR/SPHR Self-Study Course is available in print form for a one-time fee of $419 or in downloadable format for $375.
+Distinctive HR’s 2021 HR Certification Self-Study Course is available in print form for a one-time fee of $425 or in downloadable format for $349.